triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 ## Step 1: Start a docker container for triton-vllm serving

-**A docker container is strongly recommended for serving**, and this tutorial will only demonstrate how to launch triton in docker env.
+**A docker container is strongly recommended for serving**, and this tutorial will only demonstrate how to launch triton in the docker environment.

 First, start a docker container using the tritonserver image with vLLM backend from [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags):